 Imagine yourself organizing a town hall meeting on solar power.
-Or imagine releasing a hard-hitting research report on power plant pollution.
-Or picture yourself building a community coalition around clean water or fracking.
-Imagine building the organizational power — the funds, the membership, the activist base and so on— that it takes to keep all of this critical work going for the long haul.
+Or building a community coalition to keep local waters clean.
+Imagine building the organizational power — the funds, the membership, the activist base and more — that it takes to keep all of this critical work going for the long haul.

 What you'll do

-Build powerful coalitions: You’ll reach out to small businesses, farmers, public health officials, unions, and others to demonstrate broad-based support for our policy goals.
+Build powerful coalitions: Reach out to small business owners, farmers, public health officials, union leaders and others to demonstrate support for our policy goals.

-Generate traditional media and social media attention: From organizing news conferences to writing opinion pieces, to maintaining a presence on Facebook and Twitter for your campaigns, you’ll work to shine a spotlight on our issues.
+Earn traditional media and social media attention: Organize news conferences and write opinion pieces.
+Build a following on Facebook and Twitter for your campaigns.

-Identify and cultivate donors: You’ll reach out to foundations and major donors and ask them to fund our work to fight global warming, ban fracking, and protect our most spectacular natural areas.
+Identify and cultivate donors: Reach out to foundations and major donors and ask them to fund our work to fight global warming, promote clean energy, and protect our most spectacular natural areas.

-Environment America is an equal opportunity employer and will not discriminate against any employee or applicant on the basis of race, color, national or ethnic origin, religion, age, sex, handicap, pregnancy, sexual orientation, gender identity, or veteran status.
+Environment America is an equal opportunity employer and will not discriminate against any employee or applicant on the basis of race, color, national or ethnic origin, religion, age, sex, disability, pregnancy, sexual orientation, gender identity or veteran status.

 The first step for applying for a job with Environment America is to fill out this form.
 From there, we’ll connect you to our online application and send you updates on our hiring process.